takuro222/hello-express/README.md

 # hello-express

-A webpage and a server that sends it data
+A server that serves a webpage, its resources, and some data

 ## Your Project